Of the three

 The security is evidenced if your computer crashes while the

 MySQL server is writing to a fixed-format

 starts and ends, so it can usually reclaim all rows except the

-Fixed-length row format is only available for tables without
+Fixed-length row format is available only for tables having no

 TEXT columns.
 Creating a table

 NULLcolumns require additional space in the row to record whether their values are